Improved microgrid resiliency through distributionally robust optimization under a policy-mode framework: Simulation Results

-In the ideal case, we assume that the sampled distribution (based on historical data) matches the actual distribution of disturbance events as shown in Fig.~\ref{fig:mathched_dist_comp}.
-In this situation, we apply the CVaR formulation shown in~\eqref{eq:CVaR_Opt} to solve the optimization problem and obtain the operating point and the reserve values.
-We then sample from the actual distribution to validate the results of the CVaR formulation.
-As can be seen from Fig.~\ref{fig:CVaR_matched}, in this case the reserves obtained from the CVaR formulation as sufficient (within the chosen 95\% percentile) to manage system resiliency.
-If on the other hand, the sampled distribution does not match the actual distribution, as depicted in Fig.~\ref{fig:unmatched_dist_comp}, then the assumptions of the CVaR formulation break-down and as a result we observe large constraint violations as depicted in Fig.~\ref{fig:CVaR_unmatched}.\\ Next we apply the DRO formulation based on Wasserstein ambiguity set on the same set of sampled and actual distributions.
-As seen by the results in Fig.~\ref{fig:DRW_unmatched}, the calculated reserves are able to manage the uncertainty in this case, as it accounts for the disparity between the sampled distribution and actual distribution.
-However, if the sampled and actual distributions match, then the method may be conservative as depicted in Fig.~\ref{fig:DRW_matched}.
-Hence, it makes sense to apply the DRO method when there is ambiguity in the available historical data to accurately represent the true distribution of adversarial events.
-Furthermore, the results in Fig.~\ref{fig:impact_comp_DRW} compare the constraint violation (supply-demand imbalance) between CVaR and DRO in the case when sample distribution is different from actual distribution (Fig.~\ref{fig:unmatched_dist_comp}), which shows the large constraint violation in the CVaR case.
-Finally, to highlight the trade-off between resiliency (available reserves) and efficiency (inverse of cost), Fig.~\ref{fig:eff_res} shows the trade-off under 4 different modes of operation, when using CVaR in Fig.~\ref{fig:eff_res_CVaR} and when using DRO in Fig.~\ref{fig:eff_res_DRO}, highlighting the larger resiliency in case of DRO but at the cost of lower efficiency.
+As in our case the sampled distribution does not match the actual distribution, as depicted in Fig.~2(a), so the assumptions of the CVaR formulation break-down and as a result we observe large constraint violations as depicted in Fig.~2(b).
+Next we apply the DRO formulation based on Wasserstein ambiguity set on the same distribution.
+As seen by the results in Fig.~2(d), the calculated reserves are able to manage the uncertainty in this case, as it accounts for the disparity between the sampled distribution and actual distribution.
+Finally, to highlight the trade-off between resiliency (available reserves) and efficiency (inverse of cost), Fig.~2(c) shows the trade-off under 4 different modes of operation, when using DRO, highlighting the difference across different operation modes.